vipinagrawal25/MeMC/README.md

 make
 ```
 If successful, one should find an extra "bin" directory in the folder.
 The bin
-directory will contain the binaries "exe_start" and "exe_memc" inside
+directory will contain the binaries "exe_start" and "exe_memc".

 ---
 **NOTE**